mensonen/diameter/docs/guide/message.md

 ```

 Command messages that are known to the diameter stack (see
 [the full list](../api/commands/other_commands.md)), but do not have a written
 Python implementation, still provide read-only access to AVPs as instance
 attributes.
 Command messages that inherit
 [`UndefinedMessage`][diameter.message.UndefinedMessage] attempt to automatically
 convert every AVP that the message contains into instance attributes, by
-converting the AVP name to lowercase and replacing dashes with lowercase, e.g.
+converting the AVP name to lowercase and replacing dashes with underscore, e.g.
-a "Visited-PLMN-Id" becomes a `visited_plmn_id` instance attribute.
+a "Visited-PLMN-Id" AVP becomes a `visited_plmn_id` instance attribute.
+This
+conversion may also result in attribute names that cannot be accessed using the
+dot notation.
+E.g. a "3GPP-User-Location-Info" converts into
+`3gpp_user_location_info`, which cannot be accessed with dot notation.
+For
+these, use of `hasattr` and `getattr` is recommended.

-This will also work for grouped AVPs.
-If an AVP appears more than once, it will
+The automatic conversion will also work for grouped AVPs.
+If an AVP appears
-be converted to a list:
+more than once, it will be converted to a list:

 ```python
 from diameter.message import Message